SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 > sales spurred the vaccine’s maker, GlaxoSmithKline, to pull the vaccine from the market
 > in 2002.

+That's the _last_ outcome we need with a COVID-19 vaccine.

 <img src="{{ site.baseurl }}/images/2021-03-17-azox-vaccine-thrombo-in-the-pipeline.jpg" width="400" height="256" alt="SciTranslMed/In the Pipeline: Goings on for AZ/OX vaccine" title="SciTranslMed/In the Pipeline: Goings on for AZ/OX vaccine" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 The formidable med-chem blogger Derek Lowe has also weighed in at _In the Pipeline_ <sup id="fn15a">[[15]](#fn15)</sup>: